symfony/symfony-docs/components/form.rst

     $errors = $form['firstName']->getErrors();

     // a FormErrorIterator instance in a flattened structure
-    // use getOrigin() to determine the form causing the error
     $errors = $form->getErrors(true);

     // a FormErrorIterator instance representing the form tree structure